Mohammed Bin Rashid Library: Services

 The library encompasses eight specialized collections, including an information centre, a media centre, an Arabic library, an international library, a public library, a business library, a youth library, a children's library, a family library, and a reading corner.
-Furthermore, the library will include a center for conservation and preservation of books, manuscripts, and documents as well as a special library for the Al Maktoum Collection.
-The library is expecting to host over 100 cultural and intellectual events every year along with a permanent art gallery.
+Furthermore, the library will include a centre for conservation and preservation of books, manuscripts and documents, as well as a special library for the Al Maktoum Collection.
+The library is expecting to host more than 100 cultural and intellectual events every year, along with a permanent art gallery.
 The inclusion of a Civilization museum and an Arab Heritage Museum will allow people to embrace their Arab identity through heritage preservation initiatives.
 The library includes a 500-seat theatre for lectures and seminars for launching intellectual and cultural events regionally and globally.

 The MBR Library will have modern technology to serve scientific research and dissemination of knowledge.
 Hussein Nasser Lootah, Director-General of Dubai Municipality, has stated that the MBR Library will be a "world accredited reference in Arabic language and a destination for specialists, scientists, writers, poets, intellectuals, talented minds, and students.
 It will also serve as an incubation for publishers."

 The nearest Dubai Metro station is Creek on the Green Line with a shaded path under construction to link with the library.

+Library pillars

+Just as the pillars of wisdom in the ages of wisdom were six pillars, the Mohammed bin Rashid Library also relies on and is based on six pillars that form its message, establish its distinction, and multiply its impact.
+The six pillars are: